 Memory, continuity, and identity

-Back on December 31, 2020, I wrote about Music and the Cantorial Art, and I still feel strongly about that subject.
-Jewish music is much more than something beautiful to listen to.
+Back on December 31, 2020, I wrote about Music and the Cantorial Art.
+Cantorial art is Hebrew prayer set to music and chanted by the prayer leader of a synagogue.
+Some of the melodies are prescribed, while others may vary according to the choices of the prayer leader, the chazan.
+Jewish music, too, is much more than something beautiful to listen to.
 It carries memory, continuity, prayer, sorrow, joy, and collective identity.
 It binds generations together.
 It reminds people who they are.

-That is political too, but not in the way we usually use the word.
+That too is political, though not in the way we usually use the word.
 It is about survival, memory, and belonging.

-And then this morning I heard about n10.as, an international volunteer-run internet radio station broadcasting from Montreal and now entering its tenth year.
-No government money.
-No large organization behind it.
+I was reminded of that again one morning when I heard about n10.as, an international, volunteer-run internet radio station broadcasting from Montreal and now entering its tenth year.
+There is no government money and no large organization behind it.
 Just people keeping music from around the world on the air because they believe it matters.
+To me, that carries a broader message about how different cultures can intersect and harmonize.

-To me, that points to something more hopeful.
-It suggests that music can also create peaceful connections across cultures.
+This points to something more hopeful.
+It suggests that music has the potential to create peaceful connections across cultures.
 It can bring people together rather than set them against one another.

-At its best, that begins to resemble what Jews sometimes speak of as the messianic world to come: not a world where everyone is the same, but one where differences do not have to turn into conflict.
+At its best, that begins to resemble what Jews sometimes speak of as the messianic world to come: not a world where everyone is the same, but one where differences need not lead to conflict.

 What awards really reward

-We have just witnessed another Oscars season, and once again, people are asking: are the Oscars political?
-Some people clearly think so.
-Out of curiosity, I typed the question into Google: Are the Oscars “woke”?
+We have just come through another Oscars season, and once again, people are asking whether the Oscars are political.
+Some clearly think so.
+Out of curiosity, I typed a related question into Google: Are the Oscars “woke”?

-I was met with page after page of opinion pieces, complaints, and reactions.
-One representative example is this Sky News Australia segment: “Oscars descend into woke clown show as celebrities lose touch”.
+What came back was page after page of opinion pieces, complaints, and reactions.
+One example was a Sky News Australia segment titled, “Oscars descend into woke clown show as celebrities lose touch”.

-Agree with it or not, that is not really the issue.
-The larger point is that very few people see the Oscars as separate from politics.
+Whether one agrees with that view is beside the point.
+The real point is that very few people see the Oscars as separate from politics.
 These awards are not just about who gave the best performance or wrote the best script.
-They are also about what a culture wants to honour, what it wants to say about itself, and which stories it chooses to lift up.
+They are also about what a culture wants to honour, what it wants to say about itself, and which stories it chooses to elevate.

 That is why people care so much.
 They are not only arguing about movies.
 They are arguing about the culture that produces and celebrates them.